ray-project/ray/doc/source/cluster/launcher-usage.rst

 Autoscaling
 -----------

 The Ray Cluster Launcher will automatically enable a load-based autoscaler.
-When cluster resource usage exceeds a configurable threshold (80% by default), new nodes will be launched up the specified ``max_workers`` limit.
+When cluster resource usage exceeds a configurable threshold (80% by default), new nodes will be launched up the specified ``max_workers`` limit (in the cluster config).
 When nodes are idle for more than a timeout, they will be removed, down to the ``min_workers`` limit.
 The head node is never removed.

-The default idle timeout is 5 minutes.
+The default idle timeout is 5 minutes, which can be set in the cluster config.
 This is to prevent excessive node churn which could impact performance and increase costs (in AWS / GCP there is a minimum billing charge of 1 minute per instance, after which usage is billed by the second).